otega99/golden_ratio/README.md

 # golden_ratio

-A visual representation of the golden ratio with HTML and CSS
+A visual representation of the golden rectangle with HTML and CSS